Comedy Bar is located immediately across the street from the Delaware Street exit of Ossington Subway Station

-Quentin is a member of improv troupes Potluck, Blast From the Past, and Calvinball.
+Quentin is a member of improv troupes Blast From the Past, Cat with Garbage Boat, and Calvinball.
 He writes and performs in the sketch show Good News Toronto.

 He’s studied with all the Toronto schools, took the Annoyance Theatre intensive in Chicago that one summer, and has workshopped with lots of greats like David Razowsky, Mark Sutton, and Joe Bill.